-Names are important.
+Names have significance.
 They have power.
 They define us.

 They’re more than a bunch of letters grouped together to sound pleasant to the ear.
-Names are more than a convenience allowing us to talk to each other.
+Names are more than a convenience allowing people to talk to each other.
 Names are a gift from God.
-They contain His power.
-They define things.
-They define us.
+These words contain His power.
+They give things meaning.
+They bring us meaning.

 “A good name is more desirable than great riches; to be esteemed is better than silver or gold.” – Proverbs 22:1 (NIV)